 Soon homesteaders moved to the area and, as the sod turned over, fields of wheat, flax, oats, rye and barley became familiar sights.
 The railway brought more settlers to the area and the community became the major service centre for both farmers and settlers.

-With the movement of people to the area, a modern thriving community emerged.
+With the movement of people to the area, a modern, thriving community emerged.
 As the central shipping point for grains, it was the perfect environment for businesses starting up operations.
 At the same time, restaurants, grocery stores, hardware stores, harness shops, butcher shops and lumberyards developed to serve the rapidly expanding needs of the community and the agricultural industry.

-Over the years, the number of businesses and services continued to grow.
+Over the years, the number of businesses and services have continued to grow.
 Today, residents and visitors alike will find practically everything they need right within the confines of Coaldale.